 Scholarships, Grants, and Other Financial Aid

-If you receive any scholarships or financial aid from the University,or any state or federal grants, there is a very good chance that you will be able to use it towards your study abroad experience.
+If you receive any scholarships or financial aid from the University,or any state or federal grants, there is a very good chance that you will be able to use it towards your global experience.
 The total dollar amount that you are able to use will be dependent on a variety of factors like the cost of your program and the rules for each funding source.

 Federal and Private Student Loans

-Because study abroad programs are considered education experiences, most costs related to participating are eligible to be covered by federal or private student loans.
+Because study abroad programs are considered educational experiences, most costs related to participating are eligible to be covered by federal or private student loans.
 It is your responsbility to check with your loan servicer or provider to determine what you can and cannot use loans for.

 Your study abroad advisor can give you a general idea of how your financial aid package may apply to your experience but it is your responsibility to verify eligibility with your financial aid advisor.
 If you are on the Oakland campus, you should make an appointment with Tim Bush.
 If you are on a regional campus, talk to your campus coordinator or financial aid advisor.